-Now, all the negative numbers are converted into positive.
+All the negative numbers are converted into positive ones.

 The only thing you need to take care of is that this is not a dynamic method.
 So, you need to do it again and again if you frequently update your data.
 But this method is quick and easy to use, and you don’t need any formula.

 I am sure you have used flash fill once in your lifetime and if not, you must use it, it’s a game-changer.
-This is an insane method to turn negative numbers into positive, here are the steps.
+This is an insane method to turn negative numbers into positive ones, here are the steps.

 - First of all, in cell B2, enter the positive number for the negative number you have in cell A2.

-- After that, come to cell B3 and press shortcut key Ctrl + E.
+- After that, come to cell B3 and press the shortcut key Ctrl + E.